outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

 to do: organize into docs

-  - apply interfaces to social dynamics:
+  - apply interfaces to power dynamics:
     - context applied to ethical objects:
       - conditionally good (locally good)
     - matching related structures to generate prioritized concepts like balance: